 Verifying your degree on the Web

 Degrees awarded by Oregon State University are recorded with the National Student Clearinghouse.
-Students, employers, and other organizations may request verification of a degree directly from the NSC by visiting their website and submitting a request.
+Students, employers, and other organizations may request verification of a degree directly from the NSC by visiting the website and submitting a request.

 Verifying your degree with a transcript

-A student may verify degrees awarded by ordering an official OSU transcript.
-The official transcript may be ordered through Online Services and sent to whatever address you specify.
+An official transcript may be ordered through MyOSU and sent to whatever address you specify.
 You may also elect to pick up your diploma at the Office of the Registrar.
 Be prepared to show your picture identification if picking up a transcript.
-Transcripts may be ordered in advance with the special handling instruction “Hold for Degree”.
+Transcripts also may be ordered in advance with the special handling instruction “Hold for Degree”.
 Orders with this instruction will be sent automatically upon the completion of the degree award process.